Do Ceramic Coatings Age Well?

 Usually, the culprit behind the shedding-snake look is old, crappy paint protection films (PPF, aka a “clear bra”).
 PPF is the best product out there for protecting your paint from rock chips and serious scratches, but cheap PPF degrades quickly.
 When PPF degrades, it turns yellow, cracks, blisters, and becomes opaque.

-High quality PPF have UV inhibitors built in, which is why they can withstand the UV radiation.
+High-quality PPF have UV inhibitors built in, which is why they can withstand UV radiation.
 Cheap films don’t have inhibitors to protect them from UV rays, so they quickly degrade and break down.